 3. Can I reuse my essays in different applications?

 You can reuse essays only if the prompt is very similar, or identical, to the other.
 However, you should not just copy-paste one essay from one secondary application to another.
-The reason is that you might have left school-specific artefacts in the text.
+The reason is that you might have left school-specific artifacts in the text.
 Make sure you double-check any essays that you want to reuse.

 4. Can I go over the character limit?